 Tool Introduction

-The Annual Percentage Yield (APY) Calculator is a convenient online tool designed to help users quickly calculate the actual annualized rate of return (Annual Percentage Yield, APY) after considering the effect of compound interest.
-Whether you are evaluating investment products, savings accounts, or loan interest rates, this tool can accurately calculate the true annualized rate of return based on your input nominal rate (r) and the number of compounding periods per year (n).
+The Annual Percentage Yield (APY) Calculator is a convenient online tool designed to help users quickly calculate the actual annualized rate of return (Annual Percentage Yield, APY) considering the effect of compound interest.
+Whether you are evaluating investment products, savings accounts, or loan interest rates, this tool can accurately calculate the true annualized rate of return based on the nominal interest rate (r) and the number of compounding periods per year (n) you enter.
 It allows you to more clearly understand the growth potential of your funds and make more informed financial decisions.

 What is APY?

-APY (Annual Percentage Yield), also known as annual rate of return or annualized rate of return, is the actual rate of return earned by funds within one year, considering the effect of compound interest.
-It differs from APR (Annual Percentage Rate), which usually refers to the nominal interest rate and does not account for the additional returns brought by compounding.
-APY can more accurately reflect the true earning potential of an investment, as compound interest adds earned interest to the principal, thereby generating more interest in the future.
+APY (Annual Percentage Yield) is the actual rate of return earned on an investment over a year, taking into account the effect of compound interest.
+It differs from APR (Annual Percentage Rate), which usually refers to the nominal interest rate and does not consider the additional returns brought by compounding.
+APY can more accurately reflect the true earning potential of an investment because compound interest adds earned interest to the principal, thereby generating more interest in the future.

 APY Calculation Formula